yedidya03/MyProjects/README.md

 This project was used in practice in several FIRST FRC international robotics compentitions (in fact, this code is still used by the robotics team to this day).\
 \
-I recommend you to check out the following files:
+I recommend viewing the following files:
 * ~/MotionProfilingGenerator/Improved_MP/MP_Path.java
 * ~/MotionProfilingGenerator/Improved_MP/MP_Radius.java
 * ~/MotionProfilingGenerator/MP_ImprovedCommands/MP_AutoGenerator.java